seojun0602/DynamicHtml2md/README.md

 # DynamicHtml2md
-Rhino JavaScript source that converts dynamic html to markdown.
+Rhino JavaScript(on Android) source that converts dynamic html to markdown for Generative AI.